 6. 1901 Vintage Christmas Image Father Christmas

-This vintage Christmas image of Father Christmas depicts him in his usual look of a portly, jolly, white-bearded man wearing a red coat with white fur collar and cuffs.
+This vintage Christmas image of Father Christmas depicts him in his usual look of a portly, jolly, white-bearded man wearing a red coat with a white fur collar and cuffs.

 7. Vintage Father Christmas in Green 1909